5 On-Page SEO Strategies Everyone Should Use

 SEO is a complex and broad field that includes both on-site and off-site elements.
 The on-site things are the things that you would want to get fixed first – making sure that your site’s HTML is valid and that your site is mobile friendly, but after you’ve fixed those most glaring potential problems the next step is the off-site work, of which link building is a huge part.

-Link building for SEO involves finding websites that are high quality and that are related to your niche and getting them to link back to you.
-Reciprocal links, link ‘triangles’ and paid for links are a bad idea, and they will most likely get your site penalized for having what Google would call an un-natural looking link profile.
-The best chance you have of getting high quality links is to send out press releases, take advantage of quality guest blogging opportunities, share infographics, or get involved with community events that will get people linking to you.
+Link building for SEO involves finding websites that are high quality and are related to your niche and getting them to link back to you.
+Reciprocal links, link ‘triangles’, and paid-for links are a bad idea, and they will most likely get your site penalized for having what Google would call an un-natural looking link profile.
+The best chance you have of getting high-quality links is to send out press releases, take advantage of quality guest blogging opportunities, share infographics, or get involved with community events that will get people linking to you.

 All of this will help you to get links that are given freely and willingly, rather than ones that seem unnatural or forced.
 These links will most likely have different anchor texts, and may even link to different parts of your site, which will give you a better overall profile in the search engines.

-If you did go on a link building spree and acquired links that are low quality, ask the webmasters to remove them.
+If you did go on a link-building spree and acquired links that are low quality, ask the webmasters to remove them.
 If they can’t or won’t do this, then you should look at telling Google that you want to disavow the links.
 You can do this in your webmaster tools control panel.
 If you haven’t got a webmaster tools panel set up, you should get one immediately.
-Webmaster Tools is a free service offered by Google, and it will give you some valuable insights into the performance of your website.
+Search Console is a free service offered by Google, and it will give you some valuable insights into the performance of your website.